BiomedSciAI/fuse-med-ml/README.md

 # What is FuseMedML?
 FuseMedML is an **open-source PyTorch-based framework designed to enhance collaboration and to facilitate deep learning R&D in medical imaging**.
 # Why use FuseMedML?
-Successful deep learning R&D must rely on knowledge and experiments accumulated on a wide variety of projects developed by different people and teams.
-Even though many of those experiments in the medical field shares lots in common, collaboration and code reuse are challenging tasks.
+Successful deep learning R&D must rely on knowledge and experiments, accumulated over a wide variety of projects, and developed by different people and teams.

-FuseMedML is a great collaboration framework that will allow to rerun an experiment or reuse some of the capabilities originally written for a different project with minimum effort.
+FuseMedML is an outstanding collaboration framework that allows you to rerun an experiment or reuse some of the capabilities originally written for different projects—all with minimal effort.\
-Using FuseMedML, you will be able to write generic components which are decoupled from other components, the structure of the data, and the model output.
-This kind of component can be easily shared between projects in a plug & play manner and therefore encourage sharing and collaboration significantly.
+Using FuseMedML, you can write generic components that can be easily shared between projects in a plug & play manner, making sharing and collaboration easier than ever before.

-A software design achieving those goals, provides many advantages, making it, in general, a great framework for deep-learning research and development in medical imaging:
+The framework’s unique software design provides many advantages, making it an ideal framework for deep-learning research and development in medical imaging:

 * **Rapid development** -

-  Requires implementing only minimal scope of code to get up and running fully-featured pipeline, including caching, augmentation, monitoring, logging, and many more.
-  Common generic implementation of most components in the pipeline is provided and only specific components such as data extractor are expected to be implemented by the user.
+  With just minimal code implementation, you can get a fully-featured pipeline up and running, including caching, augmentation, monitoring, logging, and more.
+A common generic implementation is provided for most components in the pipeline and all you need to do is implement specific components such as data extractors.
 * **Flexible, customizable, and scalable** -

   The default implementation of modules and components suits many common cases.
-  However, components in the pipeline kept decoupled, allowing a user to re-implement a component to get the required behavior.
+If needed,  thanks to the fact that the components in the pipeline are decoupled, you can re-implement any component to achieve the required behavior.
 * **Encourage sharing and collaboration** -

-  Sharing and collobration are powerful tools and therefore they are FuseMedML's main goals.
+  Using FuseMedML, you will be able to write/use generic components that are decoupled from other components, the structure of the data, and the model output.
+These kinds of components can help drive powerful sharing and collaboration.
 * **Collection of common, easy to use, generic components and capabilities** -

-  FuseMedML comes with a large collection of components that will grow with each new project.
+  FuseMedML comes with a large collection of components that grow with each new project.
-  Examples: Monitoring, crash recovery, caching, augmentation, visualization, data sampling/balancing, metrics, losses, etc.
+  Examples include: Monitoring, crash recovery, caching, augmentation, visualization, data sampling/balancing, metrics, losses, multi-tasking, multi-modalities, multi-processing, etc.
 * **Standardized evaluation** -

-  The evaluation methods and code are completely shared and therefore contribute to a standardized evaluation.
+  All evaluation methods and code are completely shared and in that way contribute to a standardized evaluation.
-* **Medical Imaging Expertise** -
+* **Medical imaging expertise** -

-  The pre-implemented components implemented by a group of medical-imaging researchers and tackle many of the challenges in this field.
+  The pre-implemented components were created by a group of medical-imaging researchers, specifically to tackle many of the challenges in this field.
-* **Comaptibilty with alternative frameworks**
+* **Compatibility with alternative frameworks**

-    Most code components developed in alternative frameworks are compatible with FuseMedML and can still be used.
+  FuseMedML is compatible with most code components developed in alternative frameworks.\

-    Many other popular GitHub projects, such as the implementation of a PyTorch model, can be used as complementary projects to FuseMedML
+  You can also use many other popular GitHub projects in complement with FuseMedML, such as Git repository that includes a PyTorch model.
 # Installation
-The best way of installing `FuseMedML` is by using `pip`:
+The best way to install `FuseMedML` is using `pip`:
 ```bash
 $ pip install fuse-med-ml
 ```
  FuseMedML supports Python 3.6 or later and PyTorch 1.5 or later.
-Full dependencies list can be found in [**requirements.txt**](requirements.txt).
+A full list of dependencies can be found in [**requirements.txt**](requirements.txt).

 An alternative, allowing to edit the source code, would be to download the repo and install it using:
 ```bash